I’ve had the unfortunate experience of breaking the news to many eBay buyers that the card they spent many thousands of dollars on was fake.

-Still, I really hope that eBay can develop a program for sports cards, similar to what they have done with sneakers and watches.
+Still, I hope that eBay can develop a program for sports cards, similar to what they have done with sneakers and watches.

-eBay does a good job of shutting down fake listings if enough people complain, but often times many fall through the cracks.
+eBay does a good job of shutting down fake listings if enough people complain, but oftentimes many fall through the cracks.

 Yet, buyers are still bidding up these cards thinking they’ve found a diamond in the rough.

-Thus, it is apparent to me that many buyers on eBay are just very ill informed; they won't realize until years later that the card they spent hundreds or thousands on is a fake.
+Thus, it is clear to me that many buyers on eBay are very ill informed.
+They won't realize until years later that the card they spent hundreds or thousands on is a fake.

 Closely Examine The Seller's Feedback Rating

 Normally I don't like to buy anything from a seller that has a feedback rating below 99%.
 I'd say that 1 complaint out of 100 sales is probably the most I'm comfortable with.

 This is because a seller always has a chance to rectify a problem if there is an issue.
-So, realistically, there shouldn't be any room for error.
+So, there shouldn't be any room for error.

 Check Out The Most Watched Cards on eBay Right Now!

-Importantly, check to see that the feedback involves sales or if it also includes feedback as a buyer.
+Check to see that the feedback involves sales or if it also includes feedback as a buyer.
 Many scammers on eBay will boost up their feedback by buying many smaller priced items.

 If you examine a seller's feedback and they have say 100 positive reviews, yet 99 as a buyer, I would be wary.
 This person has only received feedback on one item on eBay as a seller.

 So, a buyer would likely see that 100% and assume that they can buy with confidence.

 Yet, jenny08051987 just sold a fake 1952 Topps Mickey Mantle card for $1500.

 If we look at her profile, we can see that nearly all of that feedback has come as a buyer.
-And not as a buyer of household supplies or clothing, yet as a buyer predominantly of sports cards.
+And not as a buyer of household supplies or clothing, yet as a buyer of trading cards.
 We can see this based on just the sellers of the items that she has purchased from: